combinatorist/resume/README.md

 - Consulting and researching new project ideas for the Senior Director of Data Services
 - Helping other data team members with ad hoc projects and blockers as necessary
 - Maintenance and updates to healthcare coding reference database
-- **Skills:** Python (Programming Language) · Scala · Databases · Apache Spark
+- **Skills:** Databases · Python · Apache Spark · Scala

 ## Lead Data Engineer (Contract)
 (AxialHealthcare/Wayspring: Jan 2023 - Nov 2023)
-- Designed and built an Apache Spark Scala app to ingest healthcare claims data at scale.
+- Designed and built an Apache Spark Scala data pipeline to ingest healthcare claims data at scale.
-- Trained a team of 5 developers in Apache Spark SQL and Scala with Delta Lake and git.
+- Trained a team of 5 developers in Apache Spark SQL and Scala with Delta Lake and Git.
 - Automated migration and reinterpretation of PostgreSql procedures as sql files run through Apache Spark SQL.
 - Maintained project roadmap, priorities, and estimates for team in gap between project managers.
-- **Skills:** Technical Leadership · Scala · Apache Spark  · PostrgreSQL
+- **Skills:** Technical Leadership · Apache Spark · SQL · Scala  · PostgreSQL

 ## Data Engineer
 (AxialHealthcare/Wayspring: March 2017 - August 2019)